Congratulations on your acceptance to UW-Eau Claire – Barron County. Here are your next steps to start your academic journey:

 Admitted first-year and transfer students should visit the scholarship website for the scholarship application, descriptions, criteria and amounts.
 Students who are accepted by the April 1 application deadline must fill out the separate Admissions scholarship application to apply.
 Eligible students who are admitted and have a scholarship application submitted by the Feb.
 1 priority application deadline may be considered for early awards.

-5. Register for placement exams
+5. Register for and complete placement tests

 6. Register for orientation